twse/random-stuff/Readable Fonts/Central European.md

 * Windows CP1250.
 Supports Czech, Slovak, Polish, Hungarian, Slovenian, Bosnian, Croatian, Serbian and Albanian languages.
 No support for Baltic languages.
 * Windows CP1257.
 Supports Polish, Slovenian, Estonian, Latvian and Lithuanian languages.
 No support for Czech, Slovak, Hungarian, Bosnian, Croatian nor Serbian languages.

-On Linux and Unix, one character set is in common use:
+On Linux and Unix, two character sets are in common use:
 * ISO 8859-2.
 Supports CE languages but not Baltic languages.
+* ISO 8859-5.
+Supports Baltic languages but not CE languages.

 On OS/2 and MS-DOS, nine character sets are in common use:
 * CP113.
 Supports Slovenian, Bosnian, Croatian and Serbian languages.